mohammad-alshish/Reading-Notes/Class22/Read22.md

-# Django Custom User

 ## Django Custum User Model

 - Django ships with a built-in User model for authentication.
 - Use a custom user model instead for real world projects.
 - setup steps:
   - create and navigate into a dedicated directory called accounts for our code